Tough Interview Question - Why should I hire you?

 An example of how to best answer this question for entry level candidates:

 "Because I'm the best person for the job.
 I know you are interviewing other students with similar qualifications in terms of my degree and my internship.
 Yet I was awarded the Employee of the Month award as an intern this past summer and was the first intern ever to receive that award.
 I was given that award over all other nominations of their full-time staff.
 That award was given due to my delivery on a project that no one else had been able to successfully complete.
-I not only delivered the project, but I did it while also working on two other projects, both of which were completed during job one summer as an intern.
+I not only delivered the project, but I did it while also working on two other projects, both of which were completed during my job one summer as an intern.
 Let me tell you about the project where I won the award…"

 An example of how you should not answer this question: